saptakdutta/NASA_POWER_API/ReadME.md

 - [x] Formatted the tool better so that all libraries are separated from main, all config options are isolated etc.

-- [x] More readable and modular code: created readable objects
+- [x] More readable and modular code: created objects with discrete methods

+- [x] integrate h5py storage medium as defaul (csv legacy pathway will be preserved)
 # Future Work

+- [ ] proper logging through a logger module for easier bug detection

 - [ ] batch file interface for windows users (currently supports macOS shell scripts)

 - [ ] additional meteorological parameters such as temp, humidity, wind speed

-- [ ] integrate h5py storage medium as defaul (csv legacy pathway will be preserved)